-Something tells me that Theodor Geisel never had guacamole stuffed deviled eggs, otherwise Sam would have had no problem with green eggs and ham.
+Something tells me that Theodor Geisel never had guacamole, or avocado deviled eggs, otherwise Sam would have had no problem with green eggs and ham.
 “I am Sam.
 Sam I am.
 I do LOVE green eggs and ham!”
 End of story.

 Have you ever tried deviled eggs with guacamole?
 So simple, yet brilliant.
 The “deviled” part comes from the chile in the guacamole.
-Avocados are naturally creamy so you don’t need mayonnaise.
-They’re delicious, and beautifully green!
+The addition of avocado is brilliant because their natural creaminess means you don’t need mayonnaise.
+These avocado deviled eggs are delicious, and beautifully green!

 Guacamole Deviled Eggs RecipePrint

 Note that chiles vary tremendously in their level of heat.
 Taste the chile you are using before adding it to the mixture.
 If not hot enough, taste the seeds and if they are hot, make sure you include some.
 If crazy hot, then only use a little chile, or a splash of Tabasco (green Tabasco if you have it) instead.

 Use only ripe avocados, avocados with some give when you press them gently.
 If they are hard, they aren't ripe and not only will they not taste good, you won't be able to easily mash them.
 Note that if they are too ripe (too much give when you press them), they may be bruised and also won't taste good.

 - 6 hard boiled eggs*